 Diversification is the process of spreading investments into varied assets.
 The goal is to minimize risk by reducing the percentage of assets that can lose value resulting from a single event or transaction.

-Expenses are what your company pays.
-Generally, they are categorized as fixed, accrued, variable or operation.
+Business expenses are what your company pays.
+Generally, they are categorized as fixed, accrued, variable or operating expenses.

 On a balance sheet, equity is determined by subtracting liabilities from assets.
 Owner’s equity is a different concept that describes how much of something is owned by a person or business.
 Property equity demonstrates how much of a mortgage is paid, while stock equity describes the percentage of a company that is owned via stock.